Simplistic dependency injection container for python

 Notes on Names

 Services added to the registry need a name.
-If no name is provided, the class’ name (or the instance’s class’ name) is used.
-The name’s first character is lowered.
+If no name is provided, the class’ name (or the instance’s class name) is used.
+The name’s first character is lowered by convention.

 import pythonioc class MyService(object): pass pythonioc.registerService(MyService) # --> name is 'myService' pythonioc.registerServiceInstance(MyService()) # --> name is 'myService' pythonioc.registerService(MyService, serviceName='customName') # --> name is 'customName' pythonioc.registerServiceInstance(MyService(), serviceName='customName2') # --> name is 'customName2'